petersenpeter/CellExplorer/docs/interface/single-cell-plot-options.md

 ---
 # Single cell plot options
 {: .no_toc}
 The single cells can be plotted with various plot options.
 You can further create [your own custom plots]({{"/interface/custom-single-cell-plots/"|absolute_url}}), which can be loaded and displayed in the Cell Explorer, by saving plot function in the customPlots folder.
+Most data has three plotting styles: single cell, population and a normalized image.
 ## Table of contents
 {: .no_toc .text-delta }